matrix-org/matrix-hookshot/docs/setup.md

     halfshot/matrix-hookshot:latest
 ```

-Where `/etc/matrix-hookshot` would contain the configuration files `config.yml` and `registration.yml`, along with any other files needed.
+Where `/etc/matrix-hookshot` would contain the configuration files `config.yml` and `registration.yml`.
+The `passKey` file should also be stored alongside these files.
+In your config, you should use the path `/data/passkey.pem`.

 ## Configuration